Note: This book is reviewed by my husband Jim.

 The actual fighting between the U.S. and Iran has almost always been asymmetric: Iranian speedboats vs. U.S. Navy destroyers, cruisers, or air craft carriers or suicide bombers vs. traditional military.
-In recent years, Iranian armed and financed surrogates like Hezbollah and Shiite Iraqi insurgents have carried out terrorist attacks against American targets.
+But in recent years, Iranian armed and financed surrogates like Hezbollah and Shiite Iraqi insurgents have carried out successful terrorist attacks against American targets.

 A few times in the past 30 years, the interests of the two adversaries coincided.
 The Iranians were somewhat helpful in both U.S. wars against Iraq, and they initially were helpful in the war against Al Qaeda in Afghanistan.
 On the other hand, several incidents have almost resulted in outright war between the U.S. and Iran; Crist observed one such case himself in 2003.